 Foreign objects and debris in the eye usually affect the cornea or conjunctiva.
 The cornea is a transparent layer that protects the iris and pupil.
 The conjunctiva is the thin layer covering the inner part of the eyelid and the white part of the eye.

-In this article, learn how to get an object out of the eye, as well as when to seek medical help.
+This article reviews how to get an object out of the eye, when to seek medical help, symptoms, causes, and more.

-- Once the object is no longer in the eye, use a clean cotton swab to wipe and dry the skin around the eye gently.
+- Once the object is no longer in the eye, a person should use a clean towel to dry the skin around the eye.

 - taking out any contact lenses before trying to remove the debris